-An unknown situs viscerum inversus totalis, accidentally discovered after a CT scan
+An unknown situs viscerum inversus totalis, accidentally discovered after computed tomography

 Citar